A Day in the Life of a Hospital Administrator

 • Two professional references, of which one must be a current FACHE who will perform a structured interview with the prospective fellow, and the other should be a senior-level (VP or higher) executive of the applicant’s organization

-The exam itself consists of 230 multiple choice questions, of which 200 are scored.
+The exam itself consists of 230 multiple-choice questions, of which 200 are scored.
 Source material for the exam includes Health Administration Press books, healthcare journals, and other periodicals and textbooks.
 The ACHE recommends that applicants allot three to six months for study depending upon education level and depth of professional experience.
-A reference manual for the exam is provided by the ACHE, and a 12-week online tutorial is available for $495.
+The ACHE provides a reference manual for the exam, and a 12-week online tutorial is available for $495.
 Study tips from those who have passed the exam are also accessible on the ACHE’s website.

-Once healthcare administrators have passed the exam, they need to recertify every three years.
-To maintain their status as a FACHE, fellows are required to complete 36 hours of continuing education (12 of which must be face-to-face through FACHE) and demonstrate involvement in two civic or community activities and two healthcare-related activities within the recertification period.
-In lieu of continuing education credits, a fellow may retake and pass the Board of Governors Examination.
+Once healthcare administrators have passed the exam, they must recertify every three years.
+To maintain their status as a FACHE, fellows must complete 36 hours of continuing education (12 of which must be face-to-face through FACHE) and demonstrate involvement in two civic or community activities and two healthcare-related activities within the recertification period.
+Instead of continuing education credits, a fellow may retake and pass the Board of Governors Examination.

 Featured Hospital Administration Programs